caterby/vldb2021_fauce/README.md

 (4) Range representation for each columns with real-valued numbers.
 The ranges for each column can be achieved by traversing the columns in each "Table".

 The queries featurization is done offline.
-Once the embedding results for the "Tables", "Columns", "Joins", and Ranges are received, give an input query, it can be represented as four tuples: <Tables>, <Columns>, <Joins>, and Ranges, we can directly parse the queries and find the corresponding embding results for each tuple.
+Once the embedding results for the "Tables", "Columns", "Joins", and Ranges are received, give an input query, it can be represented as four tuples: Tables, Columns, Joins, and Ranges, we can directly parse the queries and find the corresponding embding results for each tuple.
 Finally, we combine the embeding results together to get the queries featurization results.

 #### Models Training